 If you’re wondering how Adventures in Expat Land came to be, here’s the scoop:

-What do you get when a policy/program wonk by day, writer by night packs up the family to follow the Husband overseas?
+What do you get when an international policy wonk by day, writer by night packs up the family to follow Husband overseas?

-(Oh, and for the record, I’d rather not bereferred to as a ‘trailing spouse’ in expat parlance.
-It makes me sound like some clinging bougainvillea vine trailing off a trellis… Since labels abound and can be useful, I prefer ‘accompanying partner’.)
+[Oh, and for the record, I never wish to be referred to as a ‘trailing spouse’ in expat parlance.
+It makes me sound like some clinging bougainvillea vine trailing off a trellis.
+Since labels abound and can be useful, I prefer ‘accompanying partner’.]

 Only with a bit of a twist since you’re living in a foreign country.
 Like learning a new language, trying out different foods/holidays/traditions, following different laws and social norms, adjusting to a new culture.